Introduction to Astronomy (Physics 1040)

 Daily reading assignments

-To prepare for each class session I will provide you with written guidelines that ask you to read about a certain topic in astronomy.
+For most of our class sessions I will provide you with written guidelines that ask you to read (before class!) about a certain topic in astronomy.
 The guidelines will also suggest some starting points for where you might find information on that topic.
 I'll frequently recommend:

 But your assignment will not be simply to read a set of predetermined pages.
 Rather, you are to read whatever you have to, to understand the topic at hand.
 This means that some of you will have to read more than others, and that it is your responsibility to decide exactly what you need to read.
 Some sources (like Wikipedia) will be full of more advanced material that you'll need to skim.
 Other sources may be too elementary or incomplete, so you'll need to look further.
 And some sources are not reading per se, but images or web animations or even web programs.
 The most appropriate sources for another student may not be at the right level for you, so you'll need to choose which sources work best for you.
 You'll also have the flexibility to pursue the specific topics that interest you most.